1932 Martin 0-17 Pre War Acoustic Guitar

 Fans of the 1930's Martins always rave about the dynamic range and volume of that particular pre-war era and after hearing this guitar I have to agree.

-The guitar is completely original apart from the replacement ivory saddle (original is included in the case), end strap pins, and a hard case which in itself is over 30+ years old as the guitars originally came with a cardboard case which didn't last long.
+The guitar is completely original apart from the replacement ivory saddle, end strap pins, and a hard case which in itself is over 30+ years old as the guitars originally came with a cardboard case which didn't last long.

 The guitar has at some time in its life had a trapeze tailpiece added with the strings then passing directly over the top of the bridge where small slots were made to allow the strings to pass through.
 With pretty much any guitar of this age they will require a neck reset at some point but instead of doing this people would opt for simply adding a trapeze tailpiece to lower the action and playability instead of doing the proper neck reset.